Clamping Force in Injection Molding: Formula & Optimization Tips

 What is Clamping Force in Injection Molding?

 Clamping force refers to the pressure applied by the injection molding machine's clamping unit to keep the mold halves securely closed during the injection and cooling processes.
 This force counteracts the internal pressures exerted by the molten plastic as it is injected into the mold cavity, preventing defects such as flash or part deformation.
+It represents the force required to close the injection mold effectively.

 Clamping Force in Injection Molding